FranciscoMendes10866/mimage/readme.md

 ### Brief Explanation

-For this purpose, the multer dependency was used, which we used the memoryStorage so that later we could send only and exclusively the image buffer to the RabbitMQ queue.
+For this purpose, the [multer](https://github.com/expressjs/multer) dependency was used, which we used the memoryStorage so that later we could send only and exclusively the image buffer to the RabbitMQ queue.

 As soon as the image buffer was consumed by the microservice, it would first check if the uploads folder exists in the project, if it does not exist it will create it.
-After that, image processing begins.
+After that, image processing begins (the dependency that was used is called [sharp](https://github.com/lovell/sharp)).

 At the end, a link from the microservice is sent to the api, so that it can serve as a static file (processed image).